Psyklop

 Psyklop is a supervillain appearing in American comic books published by Marvel Comics.
-Created in combination by Harlan Ellison, Roy Thomas, Sal Buscema and Jim Mooney, the character first appears Avengers #88.
+Created in combination by Harlan Ellison, Roy Thomas, Sal Buscema and Jim Mooney, the character first appeared in Avengers #88.

 Fictional character biography

-Psyklop is the last survivor of an intelligent insectoid semi-humanoid race which evolved from insects and existed on Earth and dominated the planet in prehistoric times; during their time, Psyklop's race prospered, but they soon fell out of favor with their Dark Gods they worshiped, and were put into a state of hibernation by them.
+Psyklop is the last survivor of an intelligent insectoid semi-humanoid race which evolved from insects and existed on Earth and dominated the planet in prehistoric times; during their time, Psyklop's race prospered, but they soon fell out of favor with their Dark Gods they worshiped, and were put into a state of hibernation.

-Eons later, Psyklop is awakened by the Dark Gods, who charge him with the responsibility of finding a power source for them, and he did so, his race would be awakened and allowed to conquer the Earth.
-After covertly organizing a voodoo-based cult in New Orleans through surrogates, Psyklop discovers that the Hulk possessed the power he needs to energize the Dark Gods, and captures the Hulk for study.
+Eons later, Psyklop is awakened by the Dark Gods, who charge him with finding a power source for them.
+If he did so, his race would be awakened and allowed to conquer the Earth.
+After covertly organizing a voodoo-based cult in New Orleans, Psyklop discovers that the Hulk possessed the power he needs to energize the Dark Gods, and captures the Hulk for study.
 Transporting the Hulk to his lair, Psyklop, explaining his origin and intentions to him, begins the process of shrinking the Hulk to a size where his molecular structure can be examined better.
-Psyklop loses track of the Hulk, accidentally sending him to a "micro-world", when Psyklop is distracted by the Avengers and the Falcon, who have traced Psyklop to his base.
-Battling the Avengers, Psyklop manages to blast them with a device that erases their memories and teleports them to a subway platform in New York.
+Psyklop loses track of the Hulk, accidentally sending him to a "micro-world", after being distracted by the Avengers and the Falcon, who have traced Psyklop to his base.

-Afterwards, Psyklop, after searching for the Hulk, finds him in the sub-atomic world of K'ai.
+Psyklop, after searching for the Hulk, finds him in the sub-atomic world of K'ai.
 Still wanting to harness the power of the Hulk, Psyklop shrinks himself to capture him.
-Successfully obtaining the Hulk, Psyklop returns to his base with him, only to be violently pummeled by the Hulk.
-As the Hulk prepares to kill Psyklop, Psyklop himself is quickly taken away by the Dark Gods, who have decided to abandon him as their agent.
-It is later revealed that Psyklop has been simply dumped on K'ai by the Dark Gods and was left with no way to return to his regular size.
+Successfully obtaining the Hulk, Psyklop returns to his base with him, only to be violently pummeled.
+As the Hulk prepares to kill Psyklop, Psyklop is taken away by the Dark Gods, who abandon him on K'ai and left with no way to return to his regular size.